coapp/coapp.org/Contest/index.markdown

-## The "Stick a fork in Windows" Contest Rules
+## The "Stick a fork in CoApp" Contest Rules
 ---------------

 Our goal, is to shallow-fork 200 projects by the end of Summer.